Early Years Foundation Stage

 - Phonics session (teacher led) before lunch, the children are taught how to read in a fun, interactive and engaging way.
 Again this is linked to the seasons of the year.

-- Lunch is eaten together.
+- Lunch is eaten together in the hall.
 Before we eat we sing the ‘Blessings on the Meal’ song.

 - After lunch the children have a peer massage session and relaxation time.

-- Free play session follows on from relaxation, the children have access to both indoor and outdoor play spaces.
+- Free play session follows on from maths, the children have access to both indoor and outdoor play spaces.

 - At the end of the day we all come together for story time (teacher led).
 The teacher tells the story using simple props such as puppets.
 This enchants the children and inspires them to use their imagination.
 Usually the children will imitate this the next day in their play.